jeffreywescott/bs-tape/README.md

 - `equal` has been decomposed into typesafe: `equalStr`, `equalInt`, and `equalFloat`
 - `endTest` replaces `end` (which is a reserved keyword)
 - `end` has been decomposed into typesafe: `endTest` and `endTestIfNoErr`
-- Given that "arbitrarily shaped" data structures are non-idiomatic in ReasonML (and OCaml), there's currently no support for (though an argument could be made to at least support such for for Js.Array and Js.Dict):
+- Given that "arbitrarily shaped" data structures are non-idiomatic in ReasonML (and OCaml), the following tape assertions are not supported, but can be effectively simulated by creating the appropriate expression with the `==` and `!` operators, then invoking the `ok` assertion.
   - `deepEqual`
   - `notDeepEqual`
   - `deepLooseEqual`
   - `notDeepLooseEqual`
-- Given that exceptions are, well, the exception rather than the rule in ReasonML (and OCaml), there's not yet support for:
-  - `throws`
-  - `doesNotThrow`

 ## License